TRENT-OS/os_keystore_ram_fv/test/README.md

 # Running the unit tests of the KeystoreRamFV
-Assuming we are in a directory `keystore` containg the following files:
+Assuming we are in the directory `test` containing the following files:

 ```
-build
-KeystoreRamFV.c
-KeystoreRamFV.h
+build.sh
 KeystoreRamFVTest.cpp
 ```

 ## Prepare googletest
-Assuming we are in the directory `keystore`:
+Assuming we are in the directory `test`:
 ```
 cd ..
 git clone https://github.com/google/googletest.git